It's time to control with Esper

 Magic the Gathering Card - Beza, the Bounding Spring - MTG CircleMagic the Gathering Card - Lurker in the Deep - MTG Circle

-Beza, the Bounding Spring is crucial in order to counter aggro decks as it can make us earn lives, put blockers, draw and even ramp.
-We will almost never get all 4 of these effects but against aggro life points and tokens are more than enough.
-Honestly it's one of the first cut post sideboard against control/ramp decks as there are better tools to deal with these matchups.
+Beza, the Bounding Spring is crucial in order to counter aggro decks as it can make us earn life, put blockers, draw and even ramp.
+We will almost never get all 4 of these effects but against aggro, life points and tokens are more than enough.
+Honestly, it's one of the first cuts post sideboard against control/ramp decks as there are better tools to deal with these matchups.

 Lurker in the Deep creates 2 bodies and creates card advantage.
 It's definitely not an extremely strong card but I wanted to include it to add a winning condition that could close the matches quickly.
 This is not a fundamental card but I would suggest you try it (at least for a few games) anyway.